SASS

 Sass Language Features

-This sections covers some of the most commonly used features of Sass and related best practices.
+This section covers some of the most commonly used features of Sass and related best practices.
 It is not meant to be a comprehensive review of the language.

 Nesting